 Hyderabad has become one of the preferred destinations for global pharma biotech investments and has attracted around Rs.
 7,500 crore (US$ 983.52 million) of investments in FY22, which is expected to result in employment for about 35,000 people.

-In March 2022, Arcelor Mittal announced a renewable energy partnership with Greenko Group under which it will invest US$ 600 million to own and fund a 975 MW renewable energy project in Andhra Pradesh.
+In March 2022, Arcelor Mittal announced a renewable energy partnership with Greenko Group with an investment of US$ 600 million to own and fund a 975 MW renewable energy project in Andhra Pradesh.

 52.38 lakh farmers received Rs.
 7,016 crore (US$ 920 million) in financial assistance under the Rythu Bharosa scheme in 2021-22.